jwlawson/actions-setup-cmake/README.md

   Possible values are `true` or `false`.
 The default is `false`.

+* `arch-series` forces a particular architecture series - eg arm or x86.
+This changes the interpretation of use-32bit.

+  Possible values are 'x86' (or 'x86_64') and 'arm' (or 'arm64').
+Default is based on the architecture from the runner.

 ### How it works

 The action will download the list of releases of CMake available on GitHub and